OpenHaldex-S3

 Brake, park brake, and other unused OEM wires should be connected directly together to preserve the original circuit path.

-1. Connect USB to LilyGo T-2CAN
+1. Connect USB to the LilyGo T-2CAN

 2. Enter boot mode